Returns: individuals returns: short tax returns

 These returns will need to be sent to the office with processing responsibility for capture.

-For any return which has been fully or partly captured by ADC, a scanned image of the return will be available for viewing.
-If the return failed the ADC process and has subsequently been captured using Local Data Capture (LDC), there will be no access to a scanned image.
+For any return which has been fully or partly captured by RDC, a scanned image of the return will be available for viewing.
+If the return failed the RDC process and has subsequently been captured using Local Data Capture (LDC), there will be no access to a scanned image.

-The ADC process will also automatically reject returns to be considered as unsatisfactory where
+The RDC process will also automatically reject returns to be considered as unsatisfactory where

 - The return is not signed (box 13.1)

-Paper copies of forms SA200 processed by ADC are shredded after capture.
+Paper copies of forms SA200 processed by RDC are shredded after capture.
 A copy of the scanned image should meet most circumstances where there is a need to see the original return.

-Further details are available in section ‘Returns Processed At HMRC Netherton’ (SAM127000 onwards).
+Further details are available in section ‘Returns Processed at EDM scanning facility’ (SAM127000 onwards).